opensearch-project/documentation-website/_data-prepper/trace-analytics.md

 We have a generic sink that writes the data to OpenSearch as the destination.
 The [OpenSearch sink](../data-prepper-plugins/opensearch/README.md) has configuration options related to OpenSearch cluster, such as endpoint, SSL, username/password, index name, index template, and index state management.

-For the trace analytics feature, the sink has specific configurations which enables the sink to use indices and index templates specific to this feature.
-Trace analytics specific OpenSearch indices are,
+For the trace analytics feature, the sink has specific configurations which enables the sink to use indexes and index templates specific to this feature.
+Trace analytics specific OpenSearch indexes are,

 * *otel-v1-apm-span* -  This index stores the output from [otel_trace_raw](../data-prepper-plugins/otel-trace-raw-processor/README.md).
 * *otel-v1-apm-service-map* - This index stores the output from the [service_map_stateful](https://github.com/opensearch-project/documentation-website/blob/main/_data-prepper/configuration/processors/service-map-stateful.md).